Convex-Dev/design/docs/cad/003_encoding/README.md

 ### Cell life-cycle

 Cells may be constructed in 3 ways:
-- Created during local processing
+- Created during local processing (will not have encoding yet, but created on demand)
 - Received as external input and decoded (will already have encoding)
 - Loaded from storage (will have encoding, hash, and storage flags)